fullmoonissue/tas-about/slides-en.md

 Thus, a balance will be searched between a bunch of damage taken to save time and remaining life points to not die.

-Damage Boost is a part of "Take damage to save time" family which gathers skills allowing to trade some life points for time saved.
+Damage Boost is a part of the "Take damage to save time" family which gathers skills allowing to trade some life points for time saved.

 🎥 TAS examples containing some D-Boost: